 New BMS therapy approved in the US

-Looking at more recent US CAR T-cell therapy regulatory developments, earlier this month, on February 5, the US FDA approved Breyanzi (lisocabtagene maraleucel), a new CAR T-cell therapy for adults with relapsed or refractory large B-cell Lymphoma, produced by Bristol Myers Squibb (BMS).
+Earlier this month, the US FDA approved Breyanzi (lisocabtagene maraleucel), a new CAR T-cell therapy for adults with relapsed or refractory large B-cell Lymphoma, produced by Bristol Myers Squibb (BMS).

 Breyanzi is a CD19-directed CAR T-cell immunotherapy.
 It consists of autologous T-cells that are genetically modified to produce a CAR protein, allowing the T-cells to identify and eliminate CD19-expressing normal and lymphoma cells.